 Global Fill Color

 Paints all the machined regions with the selected color.
-Selecting the associated pull-down list opens the default color selection form.
-Click on one of the preset colors, or click More Colors... to create a completely custom color.
+Selecting the associated pull-down list opens selection form.
+Click on one of the preset colors, or click More Colors... to create a completely custom co

 Toolpath Color